swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 Tuples composed of `FullyInhabited` types should themselves be `FullyInhabited`.

+#### Layout constraint to model "no padding bytes"

+The true constraint for safe variants of `storeBytes(of:)` is to have no padding bytes in the source type's memory representation.
+This layout constraint is weaker than `FullyInhabited`, and should be automated in a manner similar to `BitwiseCopyable`.
+We could consider introducing it when validation of `FullyInhabited` is implemented.

 #### Utilities to examine the alignment of a `RawSpan`

 The `Span` initializers require a correctly-aligned `RawSpan`; there should be be utilities to identify the offsets that are well-aligned for a given type.